10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ⭐️ Rating: 9.2/10 ✓ Connected to Union Station & Scotiabank Arena ✓ Ultimate location for sports & concerts

-If you’re visiting Toronto for a Leafs game, Raptors game, or major concert, Le Germain Hotel Maple Leaf Square is one of the most strategically located hotels in the city.
+If you’re visiting Toronto for a Leafs game, Raptors game, or major concert, the Le Germain Hotel is in one of the best locations near all the action.
 It’s directly connected to Scotiabank Arena and the PATH walkways, allowing you to walk to Union Station entirely indoors.

-For first-time visitors arriving via the UP Express from Pearson Airport, you can step off the train at Union Station and reach your hotel without going outside — a huge advantage in winter or during busy event nights.
+It’s one of the few hotels where you can step off the train at Union Station and reach your hotel without even going outside — a huge advantage in winter or during busy event nights.

 Why stay here: